pubg/vlossom/CONTRIBUTING.md

 ## Pull Request

-Our protection branch is `main` and we make release from `main` branch.
+Our protected branch is `main` and we make release from `main` branch.

 Pull requests need approvals of two or more collaborators to be merged.